Disputing a Will: Should You Do It Yourself?

 Contesting a will on your own increases the chances of you not meeting all your legal requirements or overlooking key evidence that could be used to prove your case.
 A lawyer with experience in contesting wills will be well versed in the nuances of the legal system and what’s required for your case.

-2. A settlement may be reached before the dispute goes to Court
+2. A settlement may be reached before the will dispute goes to Court

 Many will disputes are settled before they reach Court.
 Having a lawyer on your side is crucial for navigating the mediation process and helping you achieve a favourable outcome as quickly as possible.